mfarmani95/FOSS_Weekly/docs/index.md

-# :material-file-document-multiple: Documentation & :material-antenna: Communication
+#  Documentation

 !!!
 Success "Objectives of the project"

-!!!
-Success "Learning Objectives"
+My text in an orange box.
+{: .alert .alert-gitlab-orange}

     *  Implemeting new parametrization of Noah-MP and measuring its effectiveness in representing soil moisture
     *  Analysis of the new parametrization effects on soil moisture memory